 I know you don’t have a lot of patience for things like “Heartfelt Advice As You Head Off to College” letters, so I’m gonna keep this brief and to the point.
-Here are just ten important things I want you to remember as you start the “College” chapter of your life.
+Here are fourteen important things I want you to remember as you start the “College” chapter of your life.

 1. Smile, be polite, and offer compliments when you can.
 Be curious about other people’s stories and life experiences.
 Try to be positive, and make people laugh.
 If you can try your best to do all of these things, you’ll always have some good friends.